tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This long cloak with a full hood keeps you warm and dry, regardless of the elements, barring full immersion in water or other liquid.

 **Quirk:** Prefers the outdoors.

 ---

+#### Shroud of Protection

+_Recharge 11+:_ You may activate this cloak in response to being targeted by any non-melee attack by pulling it over your body to shield you from the blast.
+You choose to use the cloak before damage is rolled.
+You take half damage from the attack, but lose your next standard action.

+**Quirk:** Nervous.

+---